reddit/baseplate.py/docs/cli/serve.rst

    Watch your metrics closely if you turn this on.

 ``monitoring.gc.refcycle``
-   Enabled if a path to a writeable directory is set, defaults to disabled.
+   Enabled if a path to a writable directory is set, defaults to disabled.

    **This should only be used in debugging, it will certainly have a negative performance impact.**